 We focus on the unfinished business of the past, especially as it surfaces in contemporary public debates, disputes and narratives.
-We deploy the plural term ‘histories’ deliberately to signal both the contestability of explanatory stories and also our embrace of different theoretical and methodological vantage points – some of which are more frequently found in disciplines other than history.
+We deliberately deploy the plural term ‘histories’ to signal both the contestability of explanatory stories and to embrace our different theoretical and methodological vantage points – some of which are more frequently found in disciplines other than history.

 Below is a sample of some of our current projects, listed alphabetically by researcher.

 The purpose of our book is threefold.
 First, it will provide systematic analysis of the prose poetry form, focusing on the historical trajectory of its use in America, Europe, Australia and beyond.
 Second, it will offer extensive and rigorous discussion of the key characteristics of prose poetry, such as fragmentation, closure, momentum and metonymy in an effort to define the taxonomy of the form.
 Third, it will analyze a selection of key prose poems across time from the works of the American poets of the 1950s and 1960s to the most recent work from the International Prose Poetry Institute’s Prose Poetry Project, the largest repository of solely prose poetry, internationally.
 This book will fill the gap in current scholarship on prose poetry by providing a comprehensive and detailed study of the prose poem; the first of its kind.

 The Atomic Bomb Maidens

 This book is supported by an Australia Council Grant.

 This book of prose poetry explores the plight of the Hiroshima Atomic Bomb Maidens with a secondary narrative exploring absence, brokenness, speechlessness and the atomic sublime.